Hinto AI

 Key Features

-• Video-to-knowledge-base generation: Upload one long video and Hinto AI produces a full table of contents with multiple organized articles, screenshots, and written steps.
+• Video-to-docs generation: one long video becomes a full table of contents with multiple organized articles.

 Pricing